-- 1. University business expenses must comply with all applicable statutes, regulations, policies, and procedures which include, but are not limited to, the Board of Higher Education Standards for the Expenditures of Trust Funds. - 4.a.
-The purchase of gift cards is specifically prohibited. - It is University policy to make payment/reimbursements for allowable expenses incurred on behalf of the University documented by original, itemized receipts.
-An original itemized receipt identifying the vendor, what was obtained, date, detailed cost, and purpose of expense, is required. - To request reimbursement, the Authorization-to-Pay form must be submitted with the original receipts attached.
-(Reimbursement for travel-
+1. University business expenses must comply with all applicable statutes, regulations, policies, and procedures which include, but are not limited to, the Board of Higher Education - Standards for the Expenditures of Trust Funds.

+1.a.
+The purchase of gift cards is specifically prohibited.

+- It is University policy to make payment/reimbursements for allowable expenses incurred on behalf of the University documented by original, itemized receipts.
+An original itemized receipt identifying the vendor, what was obtained, date, detailed cost, and purpose of expense, is required. - 3.
+To request reimbursement, the Authorization-to-Pay form must be submitted with the original receipts attached.
+(Reimbursement for travelsection Administrative number 0300